Four Days in Kuala Lumpur, Malaysia

 Underneath the Towers is vast multi-level concourse and shopping center that seemed larger than Woodfield Mall in suburban Chicago.

-KL shopping malls are 10 story, open-atrium structures on expensive urban space, not the US midwestern commercial battleships sprawled across a suburban sea of asphalt-covered parking lots where once there had been fields of waving grain.
+KL shopping malls often are 10 story, open-atrium structures on expensive urban space, not the US midwestern commercial battleships sprawled across a suburban sea of asphalt-covered parking lots where once there had been fields of waving grain.

 Malls in KL open at 8am to admit the crowds standing at their entrances.
 The malls I saw did not close until Midnight, active with shoppers to the end.